vtrev/file-upload/readme.md

-# Small react app
+# Small app to upload file to server running nodeJs and display it back

-React example app using ParcelJS & Axios to call a API.
+App using ParcelJS & Axios to call a API on the same port as nodejs.

 Install the dependencies: